parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/test-gslb-3.jpg

-17. You can also validate by running the command below on each of the three NGINX Plus servers.
+17. Finally, validate the configuration by running the command below on -each of the three- NGINX Plus servers to confirm that the access token has synchronized.

 .. code:: shell

    curl -i http://localhost:8010/api/8/http/keyvals/oidc_access_tokens

 For example, below we see the access token on nginx-2.
+Run the same command on nginx-1 and nginx-3 and you should see the same token.

 .. image:: ../images/nginx-2_validate_token.jpg